 Notice how the above example has a clearly defined call to action?
 There is a visually appealing color scheme and some typography variation to keep the web page interesting.
 But overall, building a simple website design and lack of excessive ornamentation allows users to click the largest, easiest to find button to contact one of our business development specialists about our social media advertising services.
 This page is optimized for conversions.

 If you want more sales, consider optimizing your website by getting rid of any unneeded details that may distract users from main conversion points.
 Also, learn to effectively utilize white space to make a visually appealing website that is both professional and easy to navigate.
 Simple website design puts the focus of your site on the conversion points without leaving much room for users to stray away, thus driving sales.

 2. Simple website design is timeless

 Utilizing a simple design means you won’t have to update your site as often as it won’t soon become outdated.
 Some business owners are able to go years without making changes to their websites because they chose a timeless, minimalist design theme.
-Other business owners, however, have to update their websites constantly to keep up with evolving trends.
+Other business owners, however, have to update their websites constantly to keep up with evolving modern design trends.

 3. You don’t want to distract your website visitors

 If someone clicked onto your website, they did so for a reason.
 However, that reason was probably not to admire your supreme graphic design skills.
 They know exactly what they want to find on your website and, as the website owner, your goal should be to make it as easy as possible for visitors to find what they are looking for without the need for endless scrolling.

 That’s exactly why the menu or navigation bar is one of the website’s most vital elements.
 However, brands still tend to include and squeeze all of their pages in the main menu bar.
 And this can actually overwhelm the users rather than helping them locate the page they’re looking for.
 The optimum number of tabs in the main navigation bar should be at least 6 tabs with only a few options for each.